empowered by horses & friends

 carla Webb

-BA, Pro-EFW M,Ed in progress, Trainer, Mentor and Facilitator
+BA, Pro-EFW M,Ed in progress, Trainer, Coach, Mentor and Facilitator

 Carla Webb is an Equine Facilitated Learning Professional, Equine Professional, Pro-EFW Mentor (Professional Association for Equine Facilitated Wellness) and Life & Wellness Coach.
 She is currently working on her M.Ed in Humane Education at Antioch University and is designing a professional Animal Assisted training program for Rhodes Wellness College.
 A believer in lifelong learning, Carla is also studying with Equusoma (Horse~Human Trauma Recovery) and MiMer (International Equine Education and Research Centre) to deepen her knowledge of somatic centered practices.